Estimating the Number of Connected Components in a Graph via Subgraph Sampling: Algorithms and performance guarantees

 Indeed, since the probability of observing any given clique of size $i$ is $p^i$, \prettyref{eq:chordal-estimator} is clearly unbiased in the same spirit of the Horvitz-Thompson estimator \cite{HT52}.
 In the case where the parent graph $G$ is a forest, \prettyref{eq:chordal-estimator} reduces to the estimator $\cchat = \sfv(\tG)/p - \sfe(\tG)/p^2 $, as proposed by Frank \cite{Frank1978}.

 A few comments about the estimator \prettyref{eq:chordal-estimator} are in order.
 First, it is completely adaptive to the parameters $ \omega $, $ \de $ and $ N $, since the sum in \prettyref{eq:chordal-estimator} terminates at the clique number of the subsampled graph.
 Second, it can be evaluated in time that is linear in $\sfv(\widetilde G)+\sfe(\widetilde G)$.
 Indeed, the next lemma gives a simple formula for computing \prettyref{eq:chordal-estimator} using the PEO.
-Since a PEO of a chordal graph $ G $ can be found in $ O(\sfv(G) + \sfe(G)) $ time \cite{Rose1976} and any induced subgraph of a chordal graph remains chordal, the estimator \prettyref{eq:chordal-estimator} can be evaluated in linear time.
-Recall that $q=1-p$. \begin{lemma} Let $ \{\widetilde{v}_1, \dots, \widetilde{v}_m \} $, $ m = |S| $, be a PEO of $ \tG $.
+Since a PEO of a chordal graph $ G $ can be found in $ O(\sfv(G) + \sfe(G)) $ time \cite{Rose1976, Tarjan1984} and any induced subgraph of a chordal graph remains chordal, the estimator \prettyref{eq:chordal-estimator} can be evaluated in linear time.\footnote{The algorithm in \cite{Tarjan1984} is implemented in $\texttt{R}$ using the $\texttt{max\char`_cardinality()}$ function in the graph package $\texttt{igraph}$.} Recall that $q=1-p$. \begin{lemma} Let $ \{\widetilde{v}_1, \dots, \widetilde{v}_m \} $, $ m = |S| $, be a PEO of $ \tG $.
 Then

 where $ \widetilde{\sfc}_j \triangleq |N_{\tG}(\widetilde{v}_j ) \cap \{ \widetilde{v}_1, \dots, \widetilde{v}_{j-1} \}| $ can be calculated from $ \tG $ in linear time. \end{lemma} \begin{proof}

 Because the subsampled graph $ \tG $ is also chordal, by \prettyref{eq:peo-complete-count}, we have $ \s(K_i, \tG) = \sum_{j=1}^m \binom{\widetilde{\sfc}_j}{i-1} $.
 Thus, \prettyref{eq:chordal-estimator} can also be written as